-16-Bit Processor (Step 1: Approach to Bus and Modules)
+16-Bit Processor (Approach to Bus and Modules)

 I have previously built an 8-bit processor (my 8-bit) using Ben Eater's video series.
 Since then, I have been spending time on 6502 and 65816 system development.
 I think it would be a fun challenge to extend Ben's 8-bit processor to 16-bit (registers, bus).
 I see many nice examples of 16-bit processors that people have built.
 I am not sure exactly where I will end up with this project, but I need to start somewhere.